Foreigners are not allowed to have co-ownership in land together with a Thai spouse.

 Note: Any foreigner’s minor having Thai nationality may purchase or accept land as a gift with no consideration and register the ownership of such land if it does not appear after investigation that he/she has done so to avoid the law (primarily aimed at tax laws).

-The land must become a separate and personal property (Sin Suan Tua) of the Thai spouse according to section 1471 and section 1472 of the Civil Code, and not a jointly acquired or community property between husband and wife (Sin Som Ros).
-As opposed to jointly owned marital realty property (section 1476) the Thai spouse can sell, mortgage, transfer or exchange the property without consent of the foreign spouse read more...
+The land (land and house) becomes a separate and personal property (Sin Suan Tua) of the Thai spouse and according to section 1471 and section 1472 of the Civil Code not a jointly acquired or community property between husband and wife (Sin Som Ros).
+This means that, as opposed to jointly owned marital realty property (section 1476), the Thai spouse can sell, mortgage, transfer or exchange the property without consent of the foreign spouse and the property is not (automatically) subject to division of assets when the marriage ends read more...

 It should be noted that the over 55 year old section 93 applies only to foreign ownership of land under a treaty (section 86 Land Code Act) and NOT to foreigners receiving land as a statutory heir from a Thai spouse.
 The last treaty allowing foreigners to own land in Thailand was terminated in 1970 therefore there is currently NO legal ground for the Minister of Interior to allow any foreigner to acquire land in Thailand as a statutory heir.